 Raise a glass and build an ethane cracker

-To date, Ohio’s more than $1 billion in annual liquor sales have poured $17 million into securing PTTGC’s final investment decision.
-Here’s how that works: In 2013 Ohio created a private nonprofit, JobsOhio, to entice business development and provide incentive packages for companies like PTTGC to come to the state.
-JobsOhio acquired Ohio’s liquor sales business to gain a revenue stream and fund these efforts.
+To date, Ohio’s liquor profits have poured $17 million into securing PTTGC’s final investment decision.
+Here’s how that works: In 2011 Ohio created a private nonprofit, JobsOhio, to entice business development and provide incentive packages for companies like PTTGC to come to the state.
+JobsOhio acquired Ohio’s liquor franchise business in 2013 to gain a revenue stream and fund these efforts.
 Operating income from liquor sales made it possible for the state to provide an “aggressive incentive package.”
 Therefore every mixed drink or shot that’s taken in bars across the Buckeye State have quite literally supported the advancement of this project.

 The Buckeye State is cheering on this multi-billion dollar project and the thousands of jobs that will come right along with it and is hopeful for a final investment decision to secure this ethane cracker later this year.